Sales: 0845 470 4001 | Support: 0845 230 6001 | Contact Form | NPS

 The way in which we consume content has changed forever.
 Physical media and prescheduled TV and radio have rapidly given way to the convenience, accessibility, and range offered by streaming services.
 Independent content creators share the digital stage with the most well-established industry leaders, and numerous organisations have embraced the mantra that 'content is king', utilising online video as a key tool for building engagement with their prospects and customers.

 To accommodate this new model, the sector's IT infrastructure is evolving to keep pace.
 Numerous organisations are looking to expedite the delivery of world-class content through Cloud transformation, in order to optimise flexibility, scalability, and cost control.
 This, in turn, allows for the sophisticated streamlining, automation, and personalisation that technologies like AI, big data, and machine learning can open up.
+These advancements not only optimise delivery but also expand images of what's possible, enhancing the viewer's experience through higher quality and customisation.

 It's an exciting time for consumers and businesses alike, with near-unlimited volumes of high-quality content, tailored to viewers' most specific personal preferences, just a click away.
 But as with any new technological innovation, cyber criminals are already hard at work, looking to exploit any security weaknesses in media organisations' IT infrastructure.
 This can range from nuisance actions, such as vandalising webpages, to full-scale theft of intellectual property, with all the financial and reputational consequences that entails for the victim.